MicrosoftDocs/windows-iotcore-docs/windows-iotcore/secure-your-device/UnifiedWriteFilter.md

 # Using the Unified Write Filter on Windows 10 IoT Core

-The Unified Write Filter (UWF) is a feature to protect physical storage media from data writes.
+The Unified Write Filter (UWF) is a feature that protects physical storage media from data writes.
 UWF intercepts all write attempts to a protected volume and redirects those write attempts to a virtual overlay.
 This improves the reliability and stability of your device and reduces the wear on write-sensitive media, such as flash memory media like solid-state drives.

-Read [Unified Write Filter](https://docs.microsoft.com/windows-hardware/customize/enterprise/unified-write-filter) for more information.
+Read our documentation on the [Unified Write Filter](https://docs.microsoft.com/windows-hardware/customize/enterprise/unified-write-filter) for more information.

 ## How to Install UWF on a device running Windows 10 IoT Core

-* If you do not have current version of IoT Core Kits yet, download and install [Windows 10 IoT Core Packages](https://www.microsoft.com/en-us/software-download/windows10iotcore).
+* If you do not have the current version of the Windows 10 IoT Core Kits yet, download and install the [Windows 10 IoT Core Packages](https://www.microsoft.com/en-us/software-download/windows10iotcore).
-* Based on your device architecture, copy UWF packages ( `Microsoft-IoTUAP-UnifiedWriteFilter-Package.cab` and `Microsoft-IoTUAP-UnifiedWriteFilter-Package_Lang_en-us.cab` ) from your PC (`C:\Program Files (x86)\Windows Kits\10\MSPackages\Retail\<arch>\fre\`) to the device (for example with [Windows file sharing](../manage-your-device/WindowsFileSharing.md))
+* Based on your device architecture, copy UWF packages ( `Microsoft-IoTUAP-UnifiedWriteFilter-Package.cab` and `Microsoft-IoTUAP-UnifiedWriteFilter-Package_Lang_en-us.cab` ) from your PC (`C:\Program Files (x86)\Windows Kits\10\MSPackages\Retail\<arch>\fre\`) to the device (for example, with [Windows file sharing](../manage-your-device/WindowsFileSharing.md)).
 * Launch [SSH](../connect-your-device/SSH.md) or [Powershell](../connect-your-device/PowerShell.md) and access your device running Windows 10 IoT Core.
 * From SSH or Powershell, do the following:
   * change to the directory where you have copied your files